Sjors/nado-book/appendix/more_episodes.md

 The second is Hashrate Escrows, which lets miners “move” coins from the Bitcoin blockchain to the sidechain and back.

 We also discuss some of the benefits and complications with Drivechain — most notably the security implications of letting miners control the pegging out process.
-We consider the arguments of why this process is incentive compatible (in other words: secure) — or why it might not be.
+We consider the arguments of why this process is incentive compatible (which is important for security) — or why it might not be.

 #### Perpetual One-Way Peg